 Like the other theories, the cleanup explanation makes sense, but not everything that we know about dreaming supports it.
 As I mentioned, only about half of our dreams involve anything related to our recent experiences, so it’s not clear that our dreams reflect recent memories that are being scanned and deleted.

 And, in addition, the cleanup explanation would seem to predict that our dreams would be composed of little piecemeal snippets of memories, but they usually aren’t.
 Dreams often have an internally consistent story line that doesn’t have any obvious connection to anything that actually happened to us recently.

-The Consolidation Theory
+Why We Dream: The Consolidation Theory

 A similar explanation known as consolidation theory suggests that dreams are involved in the storage of memories from the previous day.
 When we talked about forgetting, I mentioned that memories undergo a process of consolidation that helps to store them in long-term memory.
 And some researchers believe that dreaming occurs each night during the consolidation process.

 This is another explanation in which the content of a dream is just a by-product of brain activity that’s occurring as memories are consolidated.